Tomek-dev/Barber/README.md

 * JUnit/Mockito

 ## Setup
-At this moment OAuth supports only GitHub provided and also you have to enable public email in profile settings
+At this moment OAuth supports only GitHub provider and also you have to enable public email in profile settings